Food dye allergies

 You might have an intolerance or allergy if you have a physical reaction after eating foods that contain these ingredients.
 Food intolerance means your body doesn’t break down the food properly, or that you’re sensitive to it.
-An allergy involves an immune system reaction, and it can be serious.
+A food allergy involves an immune system reaction that can be serious.

 The Food and Drug Administration makes sure that all food additives, including dyes, are safe to eat.
 Yet some people are more sensitive to dyes than others.
 And even though food dye allergies are pretty rare, they still can occur.
 If you suspect you might be allergic to a particular dye, here’s how to spot the signs and avoid foods that contain it.

 Carmine, also referred to as cochineal extract or natural red 4, comes from dried bugs.
 It has been used in food since the 16th century.
 It is also found in cosmetics.
 A variety of reactions have been noted including facial swelling, rashes, and wheezing.
 It’s also suspected to have a role in cases of anaphylactic shock where a cause isn’t easily identified.

 FD&C yellow #5, also referred to as tartrazine, is one of two yellow food dyes that has been associated with allergic reactions.
 People have reported hives and swelling after eating foods containing FD&C yellow #5.
 Studies many years ago also suggested tartrazine might trigger asthma attacks in children, although recent research hasn’t found the same evidence.

-You can look for FD&C yellow #5 in foods like:
+You can find FD&C yellow #5 in foods like:

 The other yellow dye, annatto, comes from the seeds of the achiote tree, which is found in tropical countries.
 Annatto gives foods a yellow-orange color.
 There are cases of mild skin reactions from annatto.
 Some studies have reported cases of severe, anaphylactic reactions in people who were sensitive to this dye.